anders-biostat/linked-charts/doc/mds/types/heatmap.md

 It doesn't matter in which order you define properties.
 But [cluster](heatmap) is not a property.
 It's a method that performs clusterisation, when called.
 So if you use it, make sure that by that time you've already set all the required prperties.
-For example try to put [cluster](heatmap) before distance metric is changed and see what happens.
+For example, try to put [cluster](heatmap) before distance metric is changed and see what happens.

 By the way, try to click on any branch of the dendogram.
 Then rows or columns will be